Benefits of a BSN Degree

 Why Earn a Nursing BSN Degree?

 There are many benefits of a BSN that make the education pathway the preferred among healthcare professionals.
 As with many fields, there’s been a push over recent years to elevate the overall education level of the nursing profession.
-For example, 71% of healthcare employers strongly prefer hiring new graduates who hold a BSN degree.
-Why is it that a BSN has such high value within the industry?

 One of the many benefits of a BSN is the comprehensive scope and quality of education.
 Extensive research has shown that a better-educated nursing workforce yields better patient outcomes.
 Through a BSN education, you will acquire necessary skills and knowledge outside of the fundamental nursing skills, such as: